Eggless Apple Cinnamon Rolls

 Overnight Eggless Apple Cinnamon Rolls

-• After they have risen, remove the rolls from the oven.
-Preheat the oven to 375º F (190º C).
-Uncover the rolls and bake for 20-25 minutes, until the rolls are lightly golden brown and the center of the rolls are cooked through (or until the internal temperature reaches 185º F / 90º C).
-While the rolls are baking, prepare the icing.
+Once they’ve risen, remove the pan from the oven and preheat to 375º F (190º C).
+Uncover the rolls and bake for 20–25 minutes, until golden brown on top and cooked through in the center (an internal temperature of 185º F / 90º C is perfect).
+While they bake, prepare the icing.
+Spread the icing over the warm rolls, serve right away, and enjoy!

 Eggless Apple Cinnamon Rolls with cream cheese icing.